Silentvoician1346/port14project/README.md

 ## Ndrian PokeDex

-This is a PokeDex made using React JS and Tailwind CSS
+This is a PokeDex made using React JS, Tailwind CSS and SASS

 Credits to PokeApi
 https://pokeapi.co/